tiffany-lina/alu-shell/io_redirections_and_filters/README.md

 Task 16: 16-whatsnext displays lines containing "root" and 3 lines after each match from /etc/passwd.
 Task 17: 17-hidethisword displays all lines from /etc/passwd that do not contain the pattern "bin".
 Task 18: 18-letteronly displays all lines from /etc/ssh/sshd_config that start with a letter (uppercase or lowercase).
+Task 19: 19-AZ replaces all occurrences of 'A' with 'Z' and 'c' with 'e' from input read via stdin.